impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 When the ruby shim is invoked with a script, set RBENV_DIR to the script's dirname
 ```

 This definitely sounds like we're on the right track.
-Let's also check [the issue link](https://github.com/rbenv/rbenv/pull/299):
+Let's also check [the issue link](https://github.com/rbenv/rbenv/pull/299){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/rbenv-issue-page.png" width="50%" alt="The newer Github issue related to the PR which introduced this if-block." style="border: 1px solid black; padding: 0.5em">